U.S. brands as 'terrorist' Pakistani Taliban head behind massacre

 Fazlullah also was behind the 2012 assassination attempt on Pakistani schoolgirl activist Malala Yousafzai, who last year was awarded the Nobel Peace Prize.
 Fazlullah was elected leader of the Taliban in 2013.

-The Pakistani Taliban was designated a terrorist organization by the United States in 2010.
+The Pakistani Taliban was designated a terrorist organisation by the United States in 2010.

 (Reporting by Washington Newsroom; Editing by David Storey and Richard Chang)